thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Publishing the event

 Now let's publish!
 We will use the Dapr SDK to submit the event to our PubSub.
-Under **Dapr pub/sub** add:
+Under **// -------- Dapr Pub/Sub -------- //** add:

 ```csharp
 public async Task<IActionResult> PublishEvent(Order order)